-Like most French vehicles, their APCs were all French designed and built, with a mind for the export market.
-Also these vehicles were spawned many variations.
-The tracked APC (AMX-10P) had 15 different variants fielded while the wheeled APC (VAB) developed a staggering 35 variants from a riot control vehicle to Milan and HOT ATGM (Anti-Tank Guided Missile) launcher.
+Like most French vehicles, their APCs were all domestically designed and built, but with a mind for the export market.
+These vehicles spawned many variations.
+The tracked APC (AMX-10P) had 15 different variants fielded while the wheeled APC (VAB) developed a staggering 35 versions from a riot control vehicle to Milan and HOT ATGM (Anti-Tank Guided Missile) launcher.
 All examples of these two vehicle families had NBC (Nuclear, Biological, Chemical) protection and were amphibious.

 The tracked AMX-10P was used primarily in the mechanized infantry units of the heavy armoured divisions and their supporting artillery observers.
 Over 1500 of the base model with a 20mm autocannon were delivered as well as ambulance, recovery, ATGM, artillery observer, radar, mortar and mortar tractors, command, and cargo variants.

 The wheeled counterpart to the AMX-10 is the VAB (Véhicule de l’Avant Blindé or Vanguard Armoured Vehicle).
 This was the most numerous APC in the French Army by a long margin with over 4000 in the inventory and over 1000 more produced for export.
 These are built in both a 4-wheel and 6-wheel configuration but the vast majority in French service are the 4-wheeled variety.
-This vehicle is amphibious, lightly armoured and armed and extremely versatile.
+This extremely versatile vehicle is amphibious, rugged and lightly armoured and armed.
 Every division has at least one unit equipped with the VAB and dozens of variants are in use throughout the force.

 VAB firing a HOT Anti-Tank Guided Missile.